icefoxen/WorldDoc/WorldDoc.md

 }
 ```

+Again, the `PubkeyRequest` basically comes down to "a particular sort of database query", so really a general-purpose way of making such queries would be really nice.

 ## Private keys

-This is entirely optional and there's plenty of other ways of doing it, including having the users manage their own private keys somehow.
+This is entirely optional and there's plenty of ways of doing it, including having the users manage their own private keys somehow.
 The PURPOSE is to, one way or another, get a private key into the browser/viewer/client application, and allow the user to easily get the corresponding public key onto a public key server.

-The way I envision this, for practical purposes, is as a centralized-ish keystore that can be either hosted by a user on their own or by some company for their users or whatever.
+The way I envision this, for practical purposes, is as a keystore that can be either hosted by a user on their own or by some company for their users or whatever.
 It goes through some implementation-defined authentication (for example, logging in with a shared secret), and then gives the user operations to manipulate their private keys, probably with corresponding effects on their public keys.
 Operations should probably include:

  * Create new keypair
  * Delete private key (for security/ergonomics reasons?
 Probably not strictly necessary)